 - Comfortable clothing and shoes.
 Wear them to your first visit and dress in layers.

 - Financial information: Your insurance information, photo ID, referral from primary care provider if required by your insurance company, and money for parking.
 For information on insurance coverage and financial assistance, see Insurance and Billing.

 - Medical information: List of your current medications(prescriptions, over-the-counter medicines, herbs, vitamins, and supplements) and any medical history form you’ve been asked to fill out.

 - Questions for your doctor.
 Here’s a sample.

 - A friend or family member for support and a notebook and pen to take notes during your appointments.

 A book, computer, music player, or handwork to pass the time between appointments.
 Free Wi-Fi is available throughout the clinic.

 - Know our guidelines to protect patients, such as alerting staff when you have cold symptoms.
-We ask that you not smoke, wear fragrances, bring fresh flowers, weapons, or illegal substances to any Seattle Cancer Care Alliance clinic.
+We ask that you not smoke, wear fragrances, bring fresh flowers, weapons, or illegal substances to any SCCA clinic.